Psykotikism/Mutant_Tanks/README.md

 			"Hurt Range"					"500.0"
 		}
 		// The Super Tank hypnotizes survivors to damage themselves or teammates.
+		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor is hypnotized.
+		// "Hypno Hit" - When a survivor is hit by a Tank's claw or rock, the survivor is hypnotized.
 		"Hypno Ability"
 		{
 			// Enable this ability.